arunktym/kuksaDocumentation/kuksaIde/externalTraining/Architecture.md

 ![The general system architecture](CloudeArchitecture.png)

 *Figure 5.
-The picture below summurizes the concepts discussed above.*
+The above picture summurizes the the architectural concepts discussed so far.*